JulieMontoya/Random_Beeb_Stuff/experimental_language/parsing.md

 The parser state remains "expecting a value".
 The "last instruction was USE" flag is cleared.

-`str_ptr` is adjusted to point to the first character after the item matched.
+`basic_ptr` is adjusted to point to the first character after the item matched.

 ### NUMERIC CONSTANT